net-lisias-ksph/Snacks/GameData/WildBlueIndustries/Snacks/Readme.txt

 Copy the files in the zip folder over to GameData/Snacks

 REVISION HISTORY

+1.25.1
+- Fix SnacksConverter not restoring skills when the converter is activated and a kerbal transfers to another part.
+- You can now estimate a vessel's max Stress capacity in the VAB/SPH.
+Requires Stress to be enabled (rename the Stress.txt file in LifeSupportResources folder to Stress.cfg).

+New Feature
+- Stresstimator: If you have Stress enabled, then you'll get a new button in the in-flight Snacks window to open the Stresstimator.
+This window helps you estimate the max Stress that your crew can take based on the crewable parts that you select.
+Since kerbals can get Stressed Out when moving from vessels with a lot of available crew capacity to vessels without much available crew capacity, the Stresstimator helps you avoid kerbals getting Stressed Out if they have accumulated Stress, you move them to a docked vessel, and then undock the vessel.
+Given the game design, it's very difficult to do the Stress estimate automagically, so the Stresstimator is better than nothing...

 1.25.0
 - Fix background converters not respecting locked resources for unloaded vessels.